wenwenmin/SpaMCAF/README.md

 - Run test.py

 ## Contact details
-If you have any questions, please contact email@anonymized.com (The current paper is undergoing double-blind review at MICCAI 2025).
+If you have any questions, please contact 1833726826@qq.com.